Knapsack problem with Qiskit¶

 from qiskit_optimization.applications import Knapsack

-Here, we first set our problem to have [3,4,5,6,7] coefficient of our variables, then set the variable weights as [2,3,4,5,6]
+Here, we first set our problem to have [3,4,5,6,7] coefficient of our variables, then set the variable weights as [2,3,4,5,6], following by the max_weight of 10.

 In [48]: